What is the 11 Plus?

 The 11 plus was introduced to UK schools in 1944 to ensure resources were made available to the most able students in the country.
 It was gradually phased out in England and Wales by 1976.
 It is still used today by many private and grammar schools in a number of counties and boroughs.
 The 11+ is also known as the transfer test and still causes controversy among the education community due to its selective nature.

-The 11+ is used to ensure that all students in a class are capable of achieving a predetermined minimum mark.
+The 11 plus is used to ensure that all students in a class are capable of achieving a predetermined minimum mark.
 It attempts to avoid a situation where less able students are effectively taking up resources and slowing the progress of the class.
 Grammar schools and independent (private) schools have limited spaces and in order to ensure their high standards only want the very best students.

 As horrible as it may sound but the effect of your child’s environment has a huge impact on their motivation and ultimate achievement.
 This view is supported in literature (Vygotsky theory on peer learning) and works in a similar way to Sets within a school where top performing students are placed in Set 1, lower performing in Set 2, and so forth – but obviously on a larger scale.
 Private schools in particular want to show high performance and thus only want to accept those children whose results will provide evidence to prospective parents in the future.